 Jesus Christ called His disciples the salt of the earth.
-While being compared to salt may not seem to be all that glorious to our modern ears, it’s a comment that still conveys powerful lessons about how God’s people are to live their lives today.
+It’s a comment that conveys powerful lessons about how God’s people are to live their lives today.

 We use salt without thinking—saturating French fries, seasoning meat and eggs, bringing out the flavors in various soups and so on.
 We use salt with such regularity that it’s hard to believe that in the ancient world it was so precious Roman soldiers were paid part of their wages in salt or its equivalent value—a salarium.